Gustav Walter: Later career, recordings, teaching and death

 Walter retired from the stage in 1887, with his last performance being as Wilhelm Meister in Ambroise Thomas's Mignon at the Vienna Staatsoper.
 He was appointed an honorary member of the Vienna Staatsoper upon his retirement.
 Walter also embarked on a famous series of lieder recitals throughout Europe, notably premiering several songs by Johannes Brahms and Antonín Dvořák.
 He had previously sung in the premiere of Brahms' Liebeslieder-Walzer and Dvořák dedicated his Cigánské melodie (Gypsy Songs, 1880) to him.
 His recital tour took him to London in 1872 and he appeared with the London Philharmonic in a concert of songs by Mozart, Hermann Riedel and Anton Rubinstein.

 In 1891, Walter performed at the Salzburg Festival for the celebration of the 100th anniversary of Mozart's death.
 He gave numerous concerts in Munich and Dresden between 1881–1888.
 One of his last recitals was in Graz in 1897.
 Although he stopped giving solo recitals in the late 1890s, he continued to perform with others well into the next century and the beauty of his voice remained with him into the latter years of his life.

-At the age of 71, in 1905, he made three recordings, including one of an aria from Mignon.
+At the age of 71, in 1905, he made 5 recordings, including one of an aria from Mignon and one from Lohengrin.
 Although past his prime, "the voice is well preserved and the style both expressive and elegant".
 Music historians value these discs highly because in addition to their artistic merits, they preserve authentic 19th-century performance practices and singing styles.

 In addition to performing, Walter spent much of his time teaching after his retirement from the operatic stage.
 He was a professor of voice at the Vienna Conservatory from 1882 until just a few years before he died in 1910, in Vienna.
-His students included Lula Mysz-Gmeiner.
+His students included Lula Mysz-Gmeiner and Olga von Türk-Rohn.
 His children, Raoul Walter (1865–1917) and Minna Walter (1863–1901), were also successful opera singers.